JuanR9910/GA-Game-project/README.md

 ## What I must do
 Will be using canvas mostly to style my hockey stick, the puck, and the board.
+Animate my hockey stick to move and hit the hockey puck
 ## Goals

-Give the option to play vs a CPU.
-Code an AI to play vs the player Set up a function for the player and CPU that whenever they score a goal they recieve 1 point.
+Create 2 players
-Add a function for hit detection so the hockey sticks can hit the puck in order for it to move, also add a function for the puck to bounce off the walls and enter the goals.
+Add hit detection so when my hockey stick moves against the puck it moves Add a track of scores for each player
+Create goals and have them make a point for the player that scores in it

 ## Potential Roadblocks